explique/pliq-api/Referral.md

 * A URL usada será :
 > <url_acesso>/referral_program/referral/all

-Para listar as indicações do programas utilizaremos a seguinte configuração.
+Para listar as indicações do programa utilizaremos a seguinte configuração.

 Esse método é responsável por listar todos as indicações do programa.